Security at DebugBear

 When integrating DebugBear into your Continuous Integration (CI) process we will usually have access to commit messages in your version control system.

-Whenever possible we use two-factor authentication to secure our accounts.
+Whenever possible we use two-factor authentication to secure accounts that store user data.
 We use password managers to prevent duplicate passwords.

 Devices used at DebugBear use encryption to keep data secure if a device is lost.